MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgChatMessageReply.md

 Retrieve a single message or a message reply in a channel or a chat.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaChatMessageReply](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaChatMessageReply?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)